NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Sinkage Test

-The results of this test showed that the Saatva mattress has a moderate level of sinkage.
-Our pressure point sinkage test revealed a maximum sinkage depth of 2.4″.
+The Saatva has a deep level of sinkage.
+Our pressure point sinkage test revealed a maximum sinkage depth of 2.40″.

 Saatva Classic sinkage